tzajack/Quantum-ML-Computing-Learning/README.md

 Differences from the document: add a constant coefficient and a bias to the final output in order to fit functions in wider range

+## Deutsch-Joza Algorithm
+The md file is the explanation of how to demostrate Deutsch-Joza algorithm on Quleaf.

+Code for build the ciruit in QComposer on Quleaf can be found at Quleaf_Code_balanced and Quleaf_Code_constant